Skip to main content

 Troubleshooting

-• Ensure the directory is under ~/.gaia/agents/<id>/ and contains agent.yaml or agent.py.
+• Ensure the directory is under ~/.gaia/agents/<id>/ and contains agent.py.

-• The directory name does not need to match the id in the manifest, but it helps.
+• The directory name does not need to match the AGENT_ID class attribute, but it helps.

 • Check the server logs for warnings like Failed to load agent from ....